rzcoder/node-rsa/README.md

 ```
 Return decrypted data.<br/>
 **buffer** - data for decrypting.
 Takes Buffer object or base64 encoded string.<br/>
 **encoding** - encoding for result string.
 Can also take 'buffer' for raw Buffer object, or 'json' for automatic JSON.parse result.
-Default *'buffer*.
+Default *'buffer'*.

 ### Signing/Verifying
 ```js
 key.sign(buffer, [encoding], [source_encoding]);
 ```
-Return signature for data.
+Return signature for buffer.
 All the arguments are the same as for `encrypt` method.

 ```js
 key.verify(buffer, signature, [source_encoding], [signature_encoding])